Let me introduce you to my oldest granddaughter Brookelyn.

-In other words He created us perfectly.
-The study of Epi-genetics (epi meaning the system operating over the genetic material) theorizes that genetic weaknesses and mishaps are the result of genetic material being bound and in the dark and unable to express itself by a faulty system operating above and around it.
+In other words, He created us perfectly.
+The study of Epigenetics (epi meaning the system operating over the genetic material) theorizes that genetic weaknesses and mishaps are the results of genetic material being bound and in the dark and unable to express itself by a faulty system operating above and around it.
 Darkness and binding were the exact phrases used by secular scientist to describe this.

-It is shortly after Jesus reveals Himself as the light of the world In John chapters 8 during the feast of tabernacles (festival which involved the illumination of the temple) that He heals a man that is born blind.
+It is shortly after Jesus reveals Himself as the light of the world In John chapters 8 during the feast of tabernacles ( a festival which involved the illumination of the temple) that He heals a man that is born blind.

-In conclusion may it be noted that we do pray scripture over Brookelyn as we believe that the Word of God is a alive, that the Word of God is powerful, that Jesus is the Word Himself and that at the entrance of His Word light is given.
-(Psalm 119:30) We believe that it is God's will for wholeness for all people and He truly is the the Light of the World.
+In conclusion, may it be noted that we do pray scripture over Brookelyn as we believe that the Word of God is alive, that the Word of God is powerful, that Jesus is the Word Himself and that at the entrance of His Word light is given?
+(Psalm 119:30) We believe that it is God's will for wholeness for all people and He truly is the Light of the World.